Inland Marine Insurance

 Policy limits and deductible

 Your policy's coverage limits should be enough to cover a potential claim, whether that's a fire in a food truck or a camera dropped by a photographer at a wedding.
-Higher coverage limits cost more, but will cover bigger losses.
+Higher coverage limits cost more but cover bigger losses.

 Note that your deductible also affects the cost of insurance.
 A higher deductible will result in a lower premium, but you'll have to pay that amount before your insurer will cover a claim.

 Similar to commercial property insurance, the cost of inland marine insurance depends primarily on the value of the items you want to insure.
-For example, it'll cost more to insure high-value items such as fine art, motor truck cargo, bulldozers, and forklifts.
+For example, it'll cost more to insure high-value items, such as fine art, truck cargo, bulldozers, and forklifts.

-For example, a consulting business in New York City is likely going to pay higher rates than a consulting business in Boise because of the increased risks of operating in a major city.
+For example, a consulting business in New York City can expect higher rates than a consulting business in Boise because of the increased risks of property damage and theft in a more densely populated urban area.
+Property values are also higher in New York City, which drives up insurance costs.

-Additionally, a business in a state with frequent and devastating natural disasters, such as Florida, is likely going to pay higher rates than a state with relatively fewer natural disasters, such as Michigan.
+Additionally, businesses in states with frequent and devastating natural disasters, such as Florida, will likely pay higher rates than those in areas with fewer storms, such as Michigan.

 Claims history

-The number of previous insurance claims your business has made can impact future small business insurance rates.
+The number of insurance claims your business has made can affect how much you pay for insurance.

-Insurance companies often see previous claims as an indicator of future risk, and may increase your insurance costs accordingly.
+Insurance companies view previous claims as an indicator of future risk, and will increase your rates accordingly.

 Industry risks

-Professionals with expensive equipment choose higher limits and pay more for increased protection.
-Because your profession determines what kind of property you need, you can estimate how much you'll pay for insurance based on your type of business.
+Because your profession helps determine the type of property you own and its risks, you can estimate how much you'll pay for inland marine insurance based on your type of business.

 Top industries we insure